What if you could prioritize your own quality of life and plan to leave behind a legacy for the next generation?

 A family meeting can be as formal or as informal as you would like.
 You do not have to discuss amounts, just the overall strategy and structure you would like to have implemented to ensure your heirs are prepared.
 As an added resource, we often join these meetings at your request to give a face-to-face introduction and relationship to which your family can access information when the time comes.
 By taking the time to talk about this now, you can avoid any misunderstandings about your expectations and discuss concerns.
 Use this as an additional opportunity to impart wisdom on lesson’s you have learned financially, and the rationale behind your values and financial philosophy.

 If we can be of a resource to you or your family during this process, please let us know.
-We offer a variety of personal finance classes for younger generations and are always open to discuss any questions or concerns.

-Securities America and its representatives do not provide tax or legal advice; therefore it is important to coordinate with your tax or legal advisor regarding your specific situation.
+Disclosure: Hunt Country Wealth Management and its representatives do not provide tax or legal advice; therefore it is important to coordinate with your tax or legal advisor regarding your specific situation.